TeamFortressWriteups/HackTheBox/Emdee five for life/README.md

 # Emdee five for life #
 Solver: Yan Osher Cohen
 ---------------
-1. I've installed the "Scripty" plugin (https://chrome.google.com/webstore/detail/scripty-javascript-inject/milkbiaeapddfnpenedfgbfdacpbcbam/related) so I will be able to inject my script on page load.
+1. I've installed "Scripty" plugin (https://chrome.google.com/webstore/detail/scripty-javascript-inject/milkbiaeapddfnpenedfgbfdacpbcbam/related)
+so I will be able to inject my script on page-load.
 2. I've written a script that takes the random string from the header, hashing it, and submitting it.
 ```javascript
 let text = document.getElementsByTagName("h3")[0].textContent;